wikiotics/wikiotics.org/README.md

 ## Licenses

 All content (i.e., everything in the `content/` directory, recursively) is licensed under the [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
 Some of the lesson media (referenced but not included in this repository) is available under a different (but free) Creative Commons license.
 Everything else (e.g., all code) is available under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
 Some of the libraries in `{assets,static}/ductus/` are available under more permissive licenses.

+## Technology

+After years of having a rather complicated technology stack, we now like to keep things simple.
+This helps to maximize the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) and minimize time spent maintaining the site.
+There should be no or few moving parts, and ideally no server to maintain.

+We use these pieces of technology to help us meet our goals:

+- [Hugo](https://gohugo.io/) static site generator.
+It is known for allowing the creator to get quick visual feedback while building content.
+It moves relatively slowly, and is in an ecosystem that [moves especially slowly](https://golang.org/doc/go1compat).
+Every page at wikiotics.org is built by Hugo.
+Each lesson is a Markdown file which consists *only* of the lesson data structure as TOML front matter.
+- [Tachyons](https://tachyons.io/) CSS framework helps to [keep the development process simple](https://github.com/dwyl/learn-tachyons#a-natural-workflow).
+- [jQuery](https://jquery.com/) 1.x is about as stable as it gets.